Flexibility of affine cones over del Pezzo surfaces of degree 4 and 5: Flexibility of affine cones

 \section{Flexibility of affine cones}

 Let $Y$ be a projective variety and $H$ be a very ample divisor on $Y$.
 A polarization of $Y$ by $H$ provides an embedding $Y\hookrightarrow\PP^n$.
-Consider an affine cone $X=\AffCone_H Y\subset\A^{n+1}$ corresponding to this embedding.
-There is a natural homothety action of the multiplicative group $\G_m=\G_m(\K)$ on $X$.
+Consider an affine cone $X=\AffCone_H Y\subset\A^{n+1}$ with vertex at the origin $0\in\AA^{n+1}$ corresponding to this embedding.
+There is a natural homothety action of the multiplicative group $\G_m=\G_m(\K)$ of the field $\K$ on $X$.
 It defines a grading on the algebra $\K[X]$.
 A derivation on $\K[X]$ is called \emph{homogeneous} if it sends homogeneous elements into homogeneous ones.
-A subset of all homogeneous locally nilpotent derivations is denoted by $\HLND(\K[X])$.
-The subfield of rational functions annihilated by all (resp. homogeneous) locally nilpotent derivations, is called a \emph{field Makar--Limanov invariant} (a \emph{homogeneous field Makar--Limanov invariant} respectively).
-There is an obvious inclusion $\FML(X)\subset\FML^{h}(X)$.
-The invariant is said to be \emph{trivial} if it equals $\K$. \begin{proposition}[{\cite[Proposition 5.1]{flex}}] The field Makar--Limanov invariant $\FML(X)$ is trivial if and only if the group $\SAut X$ acts on $X$ with an open orbit. \end{proposition} \begin{definition}[{\cite[Definitions 3.5, 3.7]{Z}}] Let $H$ be a divisor on a variety $Y$.
-We say that an open subset $U\subset Y$ is a \emph{cylinder} if $U\cong Z\times \A^1$, where $Z$ is a smooth variety with $\Pic Z=0$.
-We say that a cylinder $U$ is \emph{$H$-polar} if $U=Y\setminus \supp D$ for some effective divisor $D\in|d H|$, where $d>0$. \end{definition} \begin{definition} We call a subset $W\subset Y$ \emph{invariant} with respect to a cylinder $U=Z\times \A^1$ if $W\cap U=\pi_1^{-1}(\pi_1(W))$, where $\pi_1\colon U\to Z$ is the first projection of the direct product.
-In other words, every $\A^1$-fiber of the cylinder is either contained in $W$ or does not meet $W$. \end{definition} \begin{definition} We say that a variety $Y$ is \emph{transversally covered} by cylinders $U_i$, $i=1,\ldots,s$, if $Y=\bigcup U_i$ and there is no proper subset $W\subset Y$ invariant with respect to all $U_i$. \end{definition} The following theorem gives a criterion of flexibility for the affine cone over a projective embedding $Y\hookrightarrow\PP^n$ corresponding to the polarization by $H$. \begin{theorem} If for some very ample divisor $H$ on a normal projective variety $Y$ there exists a transversal covering by $H$-polar cylinders, then the affine cone $X=\AffCone_H Y$ is flexible. \end{theorem} \begin{proof} By \cite[Theorem 3.9]{Z} to every covering cylinder there corresponds a $\G_a$-action on $X$.
-As follows from the explicit construction \cite[Proposition 3.5]{Z}, the orbits of this action map onto fibers of the cylinder under the cone projectivization, whereas the set of fixed points is a preimage of the cylinder complement.
+A subset of all homogeneous locally nilpotent derivations is denoted by $\HLND(\K[X])$. \begin{definition}[{\cite[Definitions 3.1.5, 3.1.7]{Z}}] We say that an open subset $U$ of a variety $Y$ is a \emph{cylinder} if $U\cong Z\times \A^1$, where $Z$ is a smooth variety with $\Pic Z=0$.
+Given a divisor $H\subset Y$, we say that a cylinder $U$ is \emph{$H$-polar} if $U=Y\setminus \supp D$ for some effective divisor $D\in|d H|$, where $d>0$. \end{definition} \begin{definition} We call a subset $W\subset Y$ \emph{invariant} with respect to a cylinder $U=Z\times \A^1$ if $W\cap U=\pi_1^{-1}(\pi_1(W))$, where $\pi_1\colon U\to Z$ is the first projection of the direct product.
+In other words, every $\A^1$-fiber of the cylinder is either contained in $W$ or does not meet $W$. \end{definition} \begin{definition} We say that a variety $Y$ is \emph{transversally covered} by cylinders $U_i$, $i=1,\ldots,s$, if $Y=\bigcup U_i$ and there is no proper subset $W\subset Y$ invariant with respect to all $U_i$. \end{definition} Clearly, every cylinder $U_i$ is smooth.
+Thus, a singular variety $Y$ does not admit a transversal covering by cylinders.
+It is also clear that $\dim Y\ge1$.
+The following theorem gives a criterion of flexibility for the affine cone over a projective embedding $Y\hookrightarrow\PP^n$ corresponding to the polarization by $H$. \begin{theorem} If for some very ample divisor $H$ on a smooth projective variety $Y$ there exists a transversal covering by $H$-polar cylinders, then the affine cone $X=\AffCone_H Y$ is flexible. \end{theorem} \begin{proof} The statement is obvious for $X=\A^{n+1}$.
+Thus, we may suppose that the vertex of the cone is the only singular point.